Updated: Dec 29, 2022

 If you share any guilt or fault for the collision, that is an essential component to consider once your overall losses have been established.
 In California, there is no concept of contributory negligence.
 This implies that even if you contributed to the collision, you might still be entitled to compensation.
 Still, any jury verdict, settlement, or insurance payout for a bike accident may be diminished in proportion to your degree of fault.

-For example, if you were determined to be 10% at fault, the equivalent will be subtracted from your total damages.
+For example, if you were determined to be 10% at fault, the equivalent would be subtracted from your total damages.
 For instance, if your damages total $100,000, you will be awarded $90,000 after 10% has been deducted because of comparative fault.

 Our prescreened personal injury attorneys in California have helped plaintiffs get the payouts and representation they deserve.
 We'll refer you to a California lawyer with the right expertise, experience, and reputation.
-Contact us for a free case review via our 24/7 live chat (or our case submission form).